psrc/itm-tutorial-2016/index.md

 * Open the Continuum Ananaconda [download page](http://continuum.io/downloads) with your web browser.
 * Download the Python 2.7 installer for Windows.
 * Install Python 2.7 using all of the defaults for installation **except** make sure to check **Make Anaconda the default Python**.

+If you decide not to install the all-in-one Continuum Anaconda Python, ensure that you have python libraries numpy, pandas, matplotlib, and ipython-notebook installed.

 #### D. R-Project (Statistics Software)